 FINMA may make authorisation contingent on the granting of reciprocity by the state in which the foreign financial institution is domiciled.

-Representative offices of foreign financial institutions who have become subject to an authorisation requirement must notify FINMA within six months of the FinIA coming into force.
-The notification and the application process for licensing is managed electronically via the EHP survey and application platform.
-All templates and information for submitting a notification or a licensing application are available on the EHP platform.
+All templates and information for submitting a licensing application are available on the EHP platform.
 Representative offices of foreign financial institutions must self-register to gain access to the EHP platform via the FINMA homepage.
 Following self-registration and the review by FINMA, they will be able to access the EHP platform through the FINMA portal by means of a two-factor identification system.

 The authorisation procedure for the representative office of a foreign financial institution comprises communication with the applicants.
 The duration of the procedure depends on the quality and complexity of the application as well as the workload.
 The response times of the relevant foreign supervisory authorities must also be accounted for.

 Authorisation for other institutions (firstname.lastname@example.org)